hifi-finance/docs/protocol/technical-reference/governor-bravo/hifi.md

 ) external
 ```

-Destroys `amount` tokens from the caller
+Destroys `rawAmount` tokens from the caller

 #### Parameters